PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 20:14:23
+Last updated: 2024-04-07 20:15:29
-Random Quote: Guard: "Inmate, step away from the machine."Larry: "He just called you 'inmate'."Guard: "You too, sir."Larry: "Sorry." - Larry Bloom
+Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler